 You do not, however, submit an appeal if you would like the VA to update your rating to reflect your condition over time (increased evaluation), if it has been more than a year and you want to reopen a claim that was denied, or if you want to apply for secondary conditions.
-In these cases, you submit VA Form 21-526EZ instead of an appeal.
+In these cases, you apply using VA Form 21-526EZ or online through VA.gov.

-Once you have received your Rating Decision from the VA, you can appeal their decision through the Rapid Appeals Modernization Process (RAMP).
-RAMP completely replaced the old Legacy appeals process on February 19th, 2019.
+Once you have received your Rating Decision from the VA, you can submit an appeal at this level.

-First, you need to choose which RAMP lane you want to appeal to.
-You can choose different lanes for different issues, but do NOT submit more than one appeal for a single issue.
+First, you need to choose which review lane (below) you want to appeal to.
+You can choose different lanes for different issues, but do NOT submit more than one appeal for a single condition.
 That will really mess things up.
-So, if you applied for a knee condition and a heart condition on the original claim and disagree with both decisions, but for different reasons, you can submit each condition to different lanes, depending on the issues.
+So, if you applied for a knee condition and a heart condition on the original claim and disagree with both decisions, but for different reasons (i.e. one is missing evidence, one isn’t), you can submit each condition to different lanes, depending on the issues.

-RAMP has three lanes, each designed to help streamline the process depending on your appeal type.
+The three review lanes are each designed to help streamline the process depending on your appeal type.
 Choosing the best review lane for your appeal is essential to having it processed correctly.

 Lane 1.
 Higher Level Review.
 This lane is for cases that do not have any new evidence and are fairly straightforward.
 If the VA made an error and the evidence in the claim clearly proves their error, then this is the lane for you.
 Difference of interpretation/opinion can also be processed in this lane, however, if you are disagreeing with a standard VA interpretation that they use regularly across the board, a higher level of appeal may still be needed.
 The majority of appeals that do not have new evidence will be processed correctly in this lane.